Do you have a safe password? Find out if you are choosing a good one

 Edward Snowden, the famous former CIA employee, accused of copying and leaking classified information from the NSA in 2013, said in an interview with John Oliver in Moscow that the best idea for a safe password is a whole phrase that a computer just can't figure out immediately.
 His suggestion: margaretthatcheris110%sexy.

-If one of your passwords has been hacked and you use it for other services, immediately reset the passwords of those accounts that could be under risk of being violated in the same way.
+If one of your passwords has been hacked and you use it for other services, is better to reset the passwords of those accounts immediately.
+The attacker will try to kidnap those accounts sooner.
 Most users reject this obvious step and persist in keeping the hacked password in their other accounts.

 Use different passwords for buying online.
-If you use the same password to log in in different online stores, the risk to become a victim of an electronic fraud is enormous.
-Especially because online shops generally offer their customers the option to store in their system confidential data such as credit card numbers and address to make purchases faster each time the user goes buying.
+If you use the same password to log in in different online stores, the risk to become a victim of electronic fraud is enormous.
+Especially because online shops generally offer their customers the option to store in their system confidential data such as credit card numbers and address to facilitate purchasing.

-Pay special attention to improving the password of your email.
+Be careful when building a safe password for your email account.
 Since many online services use your email account to reset or modify passwords, if your email account is hacked, you could lose access and control to other online services.

 If you are going to modify your password, do not keep the same structure as the previous one.
-It will not help if you just change a number or a letter in the new password.
-The results found by security experts point out that what makes a user more vulnerable is to reuse passwords or modify them slightly.
+It will not help if you change a single number or letter in the new password.
+Security experts found out that what makes a user more vulnerable is to reuse passwords or modify them slightly.

 For more information, check out the list of the 1000 most common passwords and the interesting articles of IT security analyst Mark Burnett, who has been collecting the most insecure passwords in the world for several years.